52-Week Low Quality: 24-Year Germany Backtest (XETRA)

 The Down-Capture Story

-The two clearest examples:
+The clearest examples:

 Why Germany Works